JangSeongwon/MURM/README.md

     - Random Goal box as solution

 5. Offline RL framework implementation
-    - PtP Analysis needed to utilize
+    - USE PtP Analysis
     - IQL algorithm

     *Primary Concern*
     - How to use two latent vectors efficiently??
+(5120 + 5120latent space)
            Images: Simply Concatenate features as in Lookcloser
            Reward: